 The Bergamot fruit looks more like a lime or a lemon than a traditional orange.
 It also has a distinct scent and flavor.
 Bergamot tastes like a cross between a lime and a bitter orange.
 If you've ever had Earl Grey tea, you've tried bergamot.
 The main ingredient in the tea is bergamot oil, which is extracted from the rind.

 Bergamot oil has many different uses and benefits.
 One of the benefits of bergamot oil is its ability to help ease stress — bergamot essential oil is commonly used in aromatherapy to promote relaxation, and one study found that participants who inhaled bergamot oil mixed with water vapor experienced fewer feelings of anxiety and fatigue.
+Given that bergamot can help you relax and unwind after a long day, you’ll also often find bergamot candles and diffusers.

 In other words, bergamot could be the perfect choice if you’re hoping to welcome some more chill vibes into your life.